EdmundGoodman/Warwick_modelling/README.md

 presence of antibiotic resistant pathogens in our selected scenario, showing our product is beneficial in the real-world.

+## Team

+The core team members of the project are:

+- Edmund Goodman, Model design and software implementation
+- Axel Schoerner Emillon, Model design and data analysis

+With thanks to Reanna Gregory, Alex Darlington, and the rest of the 2021 iGEM Warwick team for their time discussing the initial design and ways to improve the model.

 ## Summary

 We used Python to implement a discrete time, stochastic, compartmental model of